-The recommended dose of Telzir for adults (aged 18 years and above) and for children (aged between six and 18 years) weighing more than 39 kg is 700 mg twice a day.
-In children who weigh between 25 and 39 kg, the dose depends on body weight.
-There is no recommended dose for children below 25 kg.
+Telzir is available as tablets (700 mg) and as an oral suspension (50 mg/ml) to be taken by mouth.
+The recommended dose for adults (aged 18 years or over) and for patients aged between 6 and 18 years who weigh more than 39 kg is 700 mg twice a day.
+In patients aged between 6 and 18 years who weigh between 25 and 39 kg, the dose depends on body weight.
+There is no recommended dose for patients below 18 years who weigh less than 25 kg.

 Telzir tablets can be taken with or without food.
-The oral suspension should be taken without food on an empty stomach in adults, but in children it should be taken with food in order to hide the taste and help them stick to treatment.
+The oral suspension should be taken without food in adults, but in younger patients it should be taken with food in order to hide the taste and help them stick to treatment.
 In adults, each dose of Telzir must be given with 100 mg ritonavir, twice a day.
-In children, the ritonavir dose depends on body weight.
+In younger patients, the dose of ritonavir depends on body weight.

-Adults with liver problems should take a reduced dose and be closely monitored for safety and the response to treatment.
-For more information, see the package leaflet.
+Adults with liver problems should take a reduced dose of Telzir and be closely monitored for safety and their response to treatment.

 How does Telzir work?

-Ritonavir is another protease inhibitor that is used as a ‘booster’.
-It slows down the rate at which amprenavir is broken down, increasing the levels of amprenavir in the blood.
-This allows a lower dose of Telzir to be used for the same antiviral effect.
 Telzir, taken in combination with other antiviral medicines, reduces the amount of HIV in the blood and keeps it at a low level.
-Telzir does not cure HIV infection or AIDS, but it may delay the damage to the immune system and the development of infections and diseases associated with AIDS.
+Telzir does not cure HIV infection or AIDS, but it can hold off the damage to the immune system and the development of infections and diseases associated with AIDS.

-The Committee for Medicinal Products for Human Use (CHMP) concluded that Telzir, which contains a prodrug of amprenavir, provides an advantage for patients, as the number of tablets they need to take is reduced when compared to the number of Agenerase capsules that they would need to take for the same dose of amprenavir.
-The Committee decided that Telzir’s benefits are greater than its risks for the treatment of HIV-1-infected adults and children of six years and above in combination with other antiretroviral medicinal products.
-The Committee noted that, in adults with moderate levels of exposure to antiviral medicines for the treatment of HIV infection, ritonavir-boosted Telzir has not been shown to be as effective as ritonavir-boosted lopinavir.
-In heavily pretreated patients, the use of ritonavir-boosted Telzir has not been studied sufficiently.
-In addition, no comparative studies have been carried out in children.
-The Committee recommended that Telzir be given marketing authorisation.
+The Agency’s Committee for Medicinal Products for Human Use (CHMP) concluded that Telzir, which contains a prodrug of amprenavir, provides an advantage for patients, as the number of tablets they need to take is reduced when compared to the number of Agenerase capsules that they would need to take for the same dose of amprenavir.
+Although the Committee noted that the use of ritonavir-boosted Telzir had not been studied sufficiently in heavily pretreated patients and that no comparative studies had been carried out in children, it decided that Telzir’s benefits are greater than its risks and recommended that it be given marketing authorisation.

 Other information about Telzir